enaj1125/insight_search_connect/README.md

 Date: Feb, 2017

-This is a tool that help you to search tweets faster, be more engaged with friend, and explore the reach impact.
-Specifically, the search tool support four features, search by User ID, Keyword, Time Window, Social Network
+SEEi is a search tool that give you the power to search messages on social media, and become more engaged with your interested topics or people.
+Specifically, it allow you to search any topic, within a time range, and for specific users, with that you can become more engaged with that topic, or the people who talk about it.
+Another cool feature is, you can not only see how you or someone talk about a topic, but also explore what is your impact.

+This tool is built on twitter data, but can easily be applied to other social-media message system as well.

 Web tool link: http://www.seei.site/